 Deployment Configurations

 The deployment of the Smarter Balanced open source software is divided into several deployment units.
 Each deployment unit is meant to isolate several components and provide a computing environment tailored to their needs.
-The following table summarizes the deployment units.
+Table 4 summarizes the deployment units.